 Hi friends!!
-I’m Cheryl, aka TidyMom and I’m super excited to be apart of the Spooktacular September this year!
+I’m Cheryl, aka TidyMom and I’m super excited to be a part of the Spooktacular September this year!
 There are some crazy talented people out there and I’m loving all the fun Halloween ideas!
 I’m here today to share an easy, fun, creepy brownie treat with all of you!!
+Mint Vampire Brownies!

 Halloween is one of my favorite holidays… the creative costumes, trick-or-treating, parties and of course the fun food!
 These easy mint Vampire Brownies are sure to please the kids and adults alike.

 To get the ball rolling this year, I put on my festive halloween baking hat and made these Halloween brownies, idea courtesy of one Ms. Martha Stewart.
 Halloween treats are so fun to make, whether you are whipping up Halloween cupcakes or getting ready for a Halloween party, the ideas are endless.
 As a Mom of two, now grown girls, I have made lots of fun Halloween food.
 I like to try to keep the food kid-friendly, not scary, and these brownies fit the bill!

 Ready to make your own Vampire Brownies?
 Read on!